 Korlai Fort and Lighthouse

 Korlai, a picturesque village of the Raigad district is a must place to visit.
 The village stands amidst the peaceful nature along with some of its historic relics.
 The place was a haven of the Portuguese rule during the 16th century, as a token of which Korlai Fort stands in its glory till today.
-Korlai is about 20 kilo meters away from main Alibag town.
+Korlai is about 20 kilo meters away from main Alibag town in Maharashtra.

 Korlai is basically a small island connected with the main land from one side with the help of a bridge.
 The island is plain coastal fishing village with a small hill at the centre.
 An interesting story surrounds the name of ‘Korlai.’
 When this part of the territory was under the Portuguese rule, this island was known as the ‘Morro de Chaul’ which means ‘a small rounded hill’ in Portuguese.
 Till today the fishing village inhabitants speak in a dialect which is similar to ‘Portuguese Creole’ and local ‘Marathi’ language called ‘Kristi’.
 The word ‘Creole’ in due course had been distorted to ‘Korlai’, which had become the name of the place along with the fort.